defectivemaker/defective-blog/content/posts/on-llms/index.md

 ---

-I will be writing a series discussing aspects of large language models (LLMs) and the intersection with this and other areas such as: evolutionary biology/neuroscience sense of self/consciousness
+I will be writing a series discussing aspects of large language models (LLMs) and the intersection with this and other areas such as:

-Jailbreaking
+- evolutionary biology/neuroscience
+- sense of self/consciousness
+- jailbreaking

 This first post will mainly be about a broad overview on LLMs and why they are doing more than ‘just predicting the next word’.